+In short, a pedal is in stock unless it says “Out of Stock.”
 I am slowly transitioning from a built-to-order model to having pedals in stock on a regular basis.
 It is my goal to shrink the lead times as I go until they become non-existent.
-My current lead times vary and often times I have several models in stock as I complete batches on a rotating schedule.
+My lead times vary and often times I have several models in stock as I complete batches on a rotating schedule.
+My minimum is 3 days as this gives me time for final inspection and packing as well as juggling dance class and trips to the post office.
+If a products lead time is much longer than normal, I’ll identify the current lead time in the listing.
 I do appreciate your patience and I do not mind folks reaching out to see where my lead times are for specific pedals.

 what is your warranty?

 My warranty is simple.
 If your pedal stops working for whatever reason I'm happy to take a look at it and if it's an easy fix, I'll do it no charge.
 If I'm at fault then I will certainly fix or replace parts or pedals as necessary.
 If there is damage due to obvious user error or abuse then we will discuss the costs to fix it on a case by case basis.

 Every pedal I ship comes with a 14-day return policy.
 All that I ask is that everything is returned in completely original condition with original packaging and materials.
 To start a return, shoot me an email at firstname.lastname@example.org.
 If everything checks out, I will refund your original purchase price minus the cost of shipping.

 I live in the amazingly misunderstood place of Baltimore, Md.